-From 2004 to 2005, the sea floor drill rig MeBo (Fig. 2) was developed at the MARUM Center for Marine Environmental Sciences at Bremen University with funding from the Federal Government of Germany (Education and Research) and the State of Bremen (Freudenthal and Wefer, 2007).
+2007).
+MeBo is the acronym for Meeresboden-Bohrgerät, German for sea floor drill rig.
 This is the first drill rig developed and operated by a scientific institute that can drill cores up to 80 m deep in unconsolidated sediments and in hard rocks.
 It is the first robotic deep sea drilling rig in the world that can drill cores using both conventional and the advanced wireline methods.

-As far as possible, MeBo uses reliable technology that has been time-tested in onshore drilling systems or on commercial ROVs.
-Special specifications for its construction included:
+As far as is possible, the MeBo uses proven technology that has been time-tested in onshore drilling systems or on commercial ROVs.
+Special requirements for its construction included the following:

-- convenience of transportation on land and sea - ten tons maximum weight - drilling capability in both unconsolidated sediments and hard rocks - drilling depth of at least 50 m - core diameter of 50-80 mm - deployment depth up to 2000 m (with the option to 4000 m).
+- convenience of transportation on land and sea, - 10t maximum weight, - drilling capability in both unconsolidated sediments and hard rocks, - drilling depth of at least 50 m, - core diameter of 50-80 mm, - deployment depth up to 2000 m (with the option to 4000 m)

 It was developed in close cooperation with the companies Prakla Bohrtechnik GmbH and Schilling Robotics.
 The German company Prakla Bohrtechnik GmbH in Peine was primarily responsible for the mechanical and hydraulic development.
-The California company Schilling Robotics developed the core-barrel magazine with the loading arm and also provided the telemetry system for data transfer and operating energy.
-MARUM was responsible for the system design, energy supply, and deployment concept, and also developed the control system (hardware and software) for the MeBo.
+The California-based company Schilling Robotics developed the core-barrel magazine with the loading arm and also provided the telemetry system for data transfer and operating energy.
+MARUM was responsible for the system design, energy supply and deployment concept and also developed the control system (hardware and software) for the MeBo.